Cyber security schools: managing cybercrime

 Previous attacks have resulted in significant financial losses, sensitive data on students, parents, and staff being lost or published online, and even forced temporary school closures.
 With schools firmly in the crosshairs of cybercriminals, the importance of a secure digital infrastructure has never been greater.

 Cybercriminals can embed malware, known as ransomware, in email attachments.
 If downloaded, ransomware can spread through a school’s network to steal confidential information and demand a ransom for its release.
-One such attack occurred as recently as June 2021, forcing the closure of two schools after hackers broke into their servers, stealing data and encrypting student information.
+One such attack occurred in June 2021, forcing the closure of two schools after hackers broke into their servers, stealing data and encrypting student information.

 BEC (Business Email Compromise), also known as CEO fraud, involves spoofing an email address or compromising an account through a phishing attack.
 Phishing attacks typically involve a scammer posing as a trusted source, such as HR staff, and asking for confidential information to access school systems.